Have you ever wanted to broadcast live on Facebook on multiple Pages?

 Before you can start crossposting Facebook live videos, you'll need to establish a crossposting relationship with another Page, here's how:

-Note: If you chose to Manually Post live videos, you can view which videos you can cross post by going to Publishing Tools > Video Library > Videos You Can Crosspost.
+Note: If you chose to Manually Post live videos from other Pages, you can view which videos you can cross post by going to Publishing Tools > Video Library > Videos You Can Crosspost.